Promoting environments that foster healthy eating

 - Healthy Food and Drink Guidance for Organisations (Ministry of Health 2020).

-Working to improve food resilience in Christchurch and Canterbury
+Working to improve food resilience in Canterbury

-Te Mana Ora | Community and Public Health has an advisory role with the Food Resilience Network (FRN).
+Te Mana Ora | Community and Public Health has an advisory role with Food Secure North Canterbury and the Food Resilience Network (FRN).
 The Network is the home of Edible Canterbury – a movement advocating for healthy and strengthened communities by:

 - supporting existing local food producers;